k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 Fabric provides a set of commands to **begin** transaction, run **select**, **insert**, **update**, **delete** on the [LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui) or Common Table data, and **commit** or **rollback** the updates.

-Fabric provides also the ability to write the transaction into delta table by using set async_trx=true.
+Fabric provides also the ability to write the transaction into delta table by using **set async_trx=true**.

 Click for more information about Fabric as System of Record.